A day-by-day guide to the week's best online theater and dance

 Sunday 8pm EST / 1am GMT (live only)

 Seth Rudetsky’s intimate chat-and-sing series at the Art House in Provincetown has drawn top Broadway stars to the tip of the Cape for nearly a decade.
 He knows exactly what stories and songs people need to hear from each of his A-list guests, and now he brings the magic online in a weekly series that uses a new approach to sound design to make it possible to accompany his guests in real time.
-Joining him is Wayne Brady, the expert improv comic (Whose Line Is It Anyway?) and talk-show host (The Wayne Brady Show) who also filled some mighty big shoes in two stints as Lola in Broadway’s Kinky Boots.
+Joining him is Broadway’s mighty Lillias White, who has stropped the show in musicals including Once on This Island, Dreamgirls, How to Succeed…, The Life and Fela!.
 Virtual tickets cost $25; tonight's live edition will be recorded and rerun tomorrow at 3pm.

 Perseverance Theatre: The Spirit of the Valley